CodeViolation16/CodeViolation16/README.md

 # Welcome to My GitHub!

-I'm **Khanh Nguyen**, I'm studying at WGU (2nd term) for B.S of Software Engineering, I enjoy building teams of talented devs to collaborate on projects or participate in hackathons.
+I'm **Khanh Nguyen**, I'm studying at WGU (2nd term) for B.S of Software Engineering, I enjoy building teams to collaborate on projects or participate in hackathons.
 I enjoy working in a team environment.
 Mostly self taught.
 Learned a lot reading the internet, and just playing around.
 Learning Flutter.

 ![Profile Views](https://komarev.com/ghpvc/?username=anhoop89&color=green)